Nicolas-8/Capstone_Project-ETFs/README.md

     iShares ETFs USA (no specific investor type): https://www.ishares.com/us/products/etf-investments#!type=ishares&view=keyFacts

 For week 2, I need a solution how to over-/underweight the Top 5 positive return performers and over-/underweight the Worst 5 positive return performers, or vice versa, to see which strategy works best.
+Above description will be summarized in a PPP or LinkedIn-post later on.